Machine learning in manufacturing: key

 Manufacturing companies successfully using machine learning

-Assisted with IoT sensors and machine learning, technicians can save valuable time and resources by conducting maintenance checks only when equipment has a high probability of failure in the near future instead of routinely checking machinery conditions.
+With machine learning-driven equipment insights, technicians can save valuable time and resources by conducting maintenance activities only when equipment has a high probability of failure instead of routinely checking machinery conditions.

 Inefficient visual inspection

-Conventional visual inspection systems rely on high-resolution optical cameras that capture visual data, which is then compared to a template to identify defects.
-Slight variabilities in the surrounding environment or product itself cause a high number of false positives.
-Machine learning-enabled visual inspection tools, on the other hand, aren't thrown off by environmental changes and can continuously learn, which results in improved visual inspection precision.
+Conventional visual inspection systems rely on high-resolution optical cameras capturing images that are then compared to a template to identify defects.
+Slight variabilities in the surrounding environment or product configuration cause a high number of false positives.
+Machine learning-enabled visual inspection tools, on the other hand, aren't thrown off by environmental changes and can continuously learn from past results, which leads to improved visual inspection precision.

 Inaccurate demand forecasting

-Instead of relying on a gut feeling and industry experience, organizations can introduce machine learning-enabled systems to streamline demand forecasting.
-Thanks to its ability to process enormous amounts of data in real time, demand predictions can become much more accurate.
+Instead of relying on lengthy, complex calculations, organizations can introduce machine learning-enabled systems to streamline demand forecasting.
+Thanks to the technology’s ability for real-time data processing and realistic forecasts provision, demand predictions can become much faster and more accurate.

 1